 C’était désordonné, confus, trop prolixe, ça s’embourbait dans les détails, il n’y avait aucune vision d’ensemble, tout était placé sous le même éclairage.
 C’était un témoignage à l’état brut, en somme: des images en vrac.
 Un déballage de faits, d’impressions, de commentaires oiseux. (p.
 310)

-Manuel’s inability to tell the story of Mauthausen was the trigger for Semprun’s first work, Le Grand Voyage, an autofictional narrative artificially ‘framed’ by the journey in a cattle car from Compiègne to Buchenwald in January 1944, in which the narrative itself shoots off into the past and the future, dialogically entwined with the experiences of an invented travel companion.
+Manuel’s inability to tell the story of Mauthausen was the trigger for Semprun’s first work, Le Grand Voyage (1963), an autofictional narrative artificially ‘framed’ by the journey in a cattle car from Compiègne to Buchenwald in January 1944, in which the narrative itself shoots off into the past and the future, dialogically entwined with the experiences of an invented travel companion.
 Storytelling is, for Semprun, a process that engages artifice – often fiction – in order to translate the unimaginable into the imaginable, creating a terrain of exchange through which the author or speaker and the reader or listener may share in an experience.
-Semprun’s uvre is testament to his pursuit of artificial and artistic storytelling practices that draw upon successful narrative techniques in order to communicate complex experiential demands.
+Semprun’s œuvre is testament to his pursuit of artificial and artistic storytelling practices that draw upon successful narrative techniques in order to communicate complex experiential demands.
 The ‘familiarity’ offered in Le Grand Voyage through the frame of Proust’s À la recherche du temps perdu, for example, does not only provide a level of ‘aesthetic pleasure’ that enables the author to survive the process of narration as a reliving of the experience, but also provides a point of entry into the unimaginable journey for the reader.

 Fiction, then, ethically speaking, may not be literally true, and it may not be historically accurate, but it does allow us to bridge the experiential gap between those who were there and those who were not, and it captures a subjective reality that has truth value beyond the objectively observable and verifiable.
 As Semprun has claimed, fiction allows us to preserve ‘l’essentielle vérité, à laquelle aucune reconstruction historique ne pourra jamais atteindre, pour parfaite et omnicompréhensive qu’elle soit’ (L’Écriture, p.
 167).
 In his discussion of the potential of fiction in representation of the Holocaust, David Carroll writes that Semprun’s use of art and fiction ‘could be said to constitute ways of “knowing” not governed by the faculty of understanding (by the concepts and logic of historical knowledge per se) but rather linked to the faculty of the imagination’.
 Fiction presents new knowledge that is linked to the experience as an experience, rather than to the facts and historical truth of the events as they took place; it preserves and presents structures of feeling in a way historical testimony cannot.
-Carroll argues that Semprun’s use of fiction does not ‘lie’ or seek to ‘assassinate’ memory of the Holocaust but rather complicates and enriches it:
+Although Pierre Vidal-Naquet claimed that any deliberate deviation from true fact constituted a form of historical revisionism, Carroll argues that Semprun’s use of fiction does not ‘lie’ or seek to ‘assassinate’ memory of the Holocaust but rather complicates and enriches it:

 If history and historical representations themselves had no limits and if fiction consisted in fact only of distortions, misinformation, or lies, then perhaps it would be possible to justify in terms of the Shoah if not the prohibition, then at least the drastic limitation of the right to fiction.
 Since this is not the case, fiction could legitimately be considered one of the means of exceeding the limitations of historical representation and a way of phrasing what has not yet found its idiom in or as history.